isabella232/docs-80/docs/languages/python.rst

 ------------

 * No distinction b/w runtime & development dependencies
-* Inclusion of requirement files
+* Inclusion of requirement files is not supported
-* Inclusion of constraint files
+* Inclusion of constraint files is not supported
+* Private repositories and gems are not supported